AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/delete-sql-query-delete-columns.md

 zendesk_id: 360016732751
 ---

-The answer is `no`, you won’t lose any columns, regardless of how you built them.
+The answer is `no`, you will not lose any columns, regardless of how you built them.

-* Columns created using the Data Warehouse Manager won’t be affected if you delete a report or query that uses them.
+* Columns created using the Data Warehouse Manager will not be affected if you delete a report or query that uses them.

-* Columns created using the SQL Report Builder aren’t saved to your Data Warehouse.
+* Columns created using the SQL Report Builder are not saved to your Data Warehouse.